rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Insecure Deserialization/Identify Insecure Deserialization.md

 Identifying insecure deserialization is relatively simple.
 Simply look at all the data being passed into the application and try to identify the anything that looks like serialized data.

+> Most cases of insecure deserialization in PHP is the usage of it as a cookie encoded in Base64.
+For other languages, there are other ways to identify a serialized object.

 It is also important to know which language the application is using.
 ## PHP Serialization
 PHP uses a mostly human-readable string format, with letters representing the data type and numbers representing the length of each entry.